 - Check evergreens for any frost damage – lightly prune if necessary.

-- Look out for early aphid attacks and treat if necessary.
+- Look out for early aphid attacks.
 Pests will be active outdoors as the weather gets warmer.

 - Sweet peas can be direct sown now to produce plants that flower later than those sown under glass.